Community: functions debugging

-If, for some reason, you can’t test your functions with our npm package, we recommend you try and pull out the custom code and test is separately.
-Because functions run on node, you can run unit tests etc like you would with any other node based code.
+If, for some reason, you can’t test your functions with our npm package, we recommend you try and pull out the custom code and test it separately.
+Because functions run on Node.js or Go, you can run unit tests etc like you would with any other Node.js/Go code.

 Thirdly, A few more bits and pieces:

 - You must specify a functions directory, this can be done from the site config or in a